RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Datasets and evaluation metrics

 \section{Datasets and evaluation metrics}

-We now introduce the PDEs studied using SRaFTE, briefly describing the generation of the training datasets for each example and the evaluation metrics used to assess the predicted dynamics.
+We now introduce the PDEs we study, briefly describing the generation of the training datasets for each example and the evaluation metrics used to assess the predicted dynamics.
 More details are provided in Appendices~\ref{app:data_generation} and~\ref{sec:metrics}.

+All systems use periodic boundary conditions, a uniform discretization of the square domain $[0,1] \times [0,1]$ for both the coarse and fine grids, and a timestep $\Delta t=0.01$.
+We take the projection operator $P$ to subsample every $k$-th point from the fine grid (i.e., traditional point sampling/spatial decimation).